 We will then meet for a first session, where I can continue to get to know you and your concerns.
 This initial 60-minute consultation session will be a time for us to decide together whether we should move forward in our work together.

-Thereafter, therapy sessions are typically 50 minutes long, although some clients prefer longer 75 minute sessions.
-Sessions will often be weekly, but we may decide to meet more or less frequently depending on your current needs.
+Thereafter, therapy sessions are typically 50 minutes long, although some clients prefer longer 75-min sessions.
+Particularly for Eye Movement Rapid Desensitization and Reprocessing (EMDR), 75-min sessions are often recommended.
+Sessions will often be every 1-2 weeks, but we may decide to meet more or less frequently depending on your current needs.

 Fees and Payment

 As of January 1st, 2023, my fee is $265 for 50-min sessions, and sessions of differing lengths are prorated at this amount.

 You will not be charged for a cancelled session if you call or email at least 48 hours in advance.
 For appointments cancelled or rescheduled with less than 48 hours notice, a $125 late cancellation fee will be applied.